What to visit in Marrakech Koutoubia Mosque

 Jemaa el-Fna Square

-Although I felt safe inside the medina (even at night!), I recommend reading the comments on the accommodation booking platform carefully, especially with regard to location.
-There’s no better way to understand what the street is like where a particular riad is located.f
+Although I felt safe inside the medina (even at night!), I recommend reading the comments on the accommodation booking platform carefully, especially concerning its location.
+There’s no better way to understand what the street is like where a particular riad is located.

 Choosing a riad that is in a part of the medina where we feel safer can be quite important to make the whole trip more enjoyable.